yiiihao/coms4111-project1/README.md

 * [Part 1](./part1.md): come up with a web application and design the database on paper using ER-modeling.
 * [Part 2](./part2.md): implement your database by translating your model into a database schema and example data.
+* [Part 3](./part3.md): you have two options: (3a) implement a web front-end or (3b) expand your schema design.
-* [Part 3](./part3.md): implement an application that accesses and modifies your database.
+  * 3a: you will implement an application in Python to read and write to the database, through a user-facing web front-end.
+  * 3b: you will sebstantially expand your database design and incorporate it into your database from part 2.
+No Python programming is needed.

 Pick an application that you will enjoy working with, because you will be working on it for a substantial part of the semester!
 Try to pick an application that can be populated with real data, since it will make the application more interesting.